 Welcome to the home page of Fylde Coast Players, rarely amateur, always dramatic.
 The award winning group is based in Lytham St Annes (near Blackpool) in Lancashire.
 This site will tell you about our productions (past current, and future), how and where to see us (usually Lowther Pavilion), how to contact us and a members area.

-And our next production Equally Divided by Ronald Harwood
+Our most recent production Equally Divided by Ronald Harwood

 Do you believe in Justice?